Ulaanbaatar Entry Requirements

 Gifts/Goods

-Personal effects and gifts with total value up to USD 500
+Personal effects and gifts with a total value not exceeding 1,000,000 MNT (approx. $300 USD).

 Prohibited Items

-• Narcotics and illegal drugs - Strict penalties including imprisonment
+• Narcotics and illegal drugs - strict penalties including imprisonment

-• Pornographic materials - Strictly prohibited
+• Pornographic materials - illegal to import

 Restricted Items